-Jersey has a unique and varied heritage and are packed with fascinating Landmarks.
+Jersey has a unique and varied heritage and are packed with fascinating Landmarks, moulded over time by Ice Age visitors, occupying forces, languages and local traditions.
 From ancient burial grounds to traces of island defences, Jersey's colourful past means you can enjoy days out exploring castles, historic houses and museum which bring the past to life for thousands of visitors each year.

 Explore Jersey's Heritage